-Municipalities have a long history of using LI's to help cover the cost of infrastructure.
+Municipalities have a long history of using Li's to help cover the cost of infrastructure.
 LI charges are assessed to adjacent benefiting properties and then added to property taxes until the costs are repaid.
 The Municipal Government Act (MGA) provides provincial statutory guidelines for LI administration.

-There is no cost sharing between The City and property owners with respect to laneway paving and driveway crossings.
+There is no cost sharing between The City and property owners with respect to decorative lighting, laneway paving and driveway crossings.
 All costs for these improvements are charged to the property owners.
-There is a 50/50 cost sharing for sidewalks or curb and gutter if The City does not plan to replace the infrastructure for years and the property owner(s) want the replacement done sooner.